 The trends in the GPAT 2026 question paper are as follows:

-The GPAT question paper 2026 consisted of easy, moderate, and difficult questions.
+The GPAT question paper 2026 consisted of easy-to-moderate questions.

 The question paper had questions based on concept application in basic pharmacy subjects.